YetiForceCompany/YetiForceCRM/README.md

 -	Added a 'Switch' button to widgets.
 -	Added a function that counts the number of records in a related module.
 -	Added a maximum number of records that can be mass edited.
+-	Added a new column (Unit) to Products block in Quotes, Purchase Orders, Sales Orders, Invoices, Costs and Calculations.
 -	Rebuilt Quick Create.
 -	Rebuilt selection of the owner in convert lead.
 -	Rebuilt the sales process.
+-	Rebuilt the validation of server requirements.
 -	Removed a 'hide completed events' field.
 -	Removed a contact field 'Potentials'.
 -	Removed an unnecessary loader.